 Chosen arbitrarily, the video game footage of the void allows a new poetry to arise, a poetry that is already there in the games but here is highlighted.
 When an NPC in Final Fantasy VIII exclaims “I CAN’T BREATHE,” for instance, and I’m gasping for air, dead, that is a nice moment.
 My suffering heightens the suffering of the gibdo infested town in Ikana Canyon, heightens the peril of an encounter with Sephiroth, parallels the inane backtracking quest-madness of the minutes long Final Fantasy XII footage present.
 These sequences of game poetry are already inherent in these works.
 A gaming mindset forgoes them, and an artist’s critical eye rejects them.

-The game footage presents a lopsided (personal) but decent history of what games look like.
+The game footage presents an obviously lopsided (personal) but reasonable history of what games look like circa 1985 through 2010.
 Combat sequences make up a good chunk of the footage.
 Most of it is from a top-down orthographic view of a 2D JRPG.
 Less than ten have explicit female protagonists.
 There’s a lot of Mario and Zelda, a lot of Nintendo, a few transactions (usually the purchasing of weapons).
 There’s some text, much of which is legible.
 Grand Theft Auto and the Sims, the two video game darlings of game criticism, are not present (though I enjoy the Sims from a gameplay perspective and GTA from an aesthetic perspective).